Kevin-Hernandez-Garza/python_work/README.md

 ### Chapter Eight
 Learning about functions which are blocks of code that are written once and can be called over and over again.
 This method helps with writing less code and makes it easier to test.
 I learned about building simple function and calling them.
 Along with creating a function that accepts user input values.
 Positional arguments in a function definition are called/assigned in the order that they a are defined in the first place.
 When using default values in a function definition you would have to define it at the end of the parameters to let the python interpreter process the other arguments beforehand.
+I also learned how to make arguments optional and allow the program to still run successfully.

 #### Built with 💜 using Python Crash Course by Eric Matthes